 Want to add a bit of roadschooling fun to your trip?
 Lucky for you, there are tons of places where you can take your family to learn and have a great time simultaneously.

-For a wonderful and memorable history lesson, we recommend Grant-Kohrs Ranch National Historic Site.
+For a memorable history lesson, we recommend Grant-Kohrs Ranch National Historic Site.
 Meanwhile, you can find all kinds of other learning opportunities at the following museums:

 - C.M.
 Russell Museum in Great Falls